xsz1035619596/learngit/readme.txt

-Git is a distributed xsz version control system.
+Git is a distributed xsz18725981863 version control system.
 Git is free software.